 2.2 How do Zostera, Smithora and associated epifuanal and microbial species assemblages vary between meadow edge and interior?

 We studied the interaction between Smithora and Z. marina on the central coast of British Columbia, Canada, in June-August 2015 in Choked Pass, Calvert Island (Figure 1).
 In a large continuous eelgrass meadow approximately 367,000 square meters in area (Hakai geospatial team), Smithora is prevalent on Zostera blades along the edges of the meadow, but not in the meadow interior.
+The site is primarily ocean influenced, with salinities between 29 and 31 ppt and temperatures between 6 and 10°C in summertime.
+Within the meadow, depths can get up to 10m, but at our experimental site maximum depth only reached 5m and did not vary between transplant locations.
+(Should I include more enviro stuff?
+Conductivity, nitrogen,phosphate,chlorphyll, we have everything from a CTD drop at wolf).

 Within the Choked Pass eelgrass meadow, we quantified spatial variation in Smithora abundance on eelgrass.
 We surveyed 8 40-m transects, four in the meadow interior (>200m from the closest edge) and four at the meadow edge (2m from bordering sand habitats) throughout the primary growing season, May to August (Olson 2017; Fig. 1).
 All transects were in permanently subtidal seagrass, and were separated by at least 100 m.
 Using SCUBA, we collected one shoot every 10m along each transect (n = 5 shoots per site visit) by covering shoots with a Ziplock bag and detaching at the rhizome.
 From each shoot, we measured Z. marina shoot dry weight and Smithora dry weight.

 In a second survey, we quantified epifaunal grazer abundance and diversity on Z. marina shoots at the meadow edge and interior at two adjacent cites: WF and IA (Figure 2).
 Z. marina shoots were collected from 0.25m X 0.25m quadrats (n = 6) from the interior (IA) and edge (WF) in early June, 2015.
 Following standard processing protocol (Duffy et a 2015), all invertebrates were removed from shoots and preserved with 95% ethanol.
 Invertebrates > 500 um in diameter were visually classified to the lowest possible taxonomic group (Appendix 1), usually family but sometimes to species, using a stereo microscope, and invertebrates known to associate with Z. marina and graze epiphytic algae were enumerated (Whippo et al in review, Duffy et al 2015).
-Easily identified invertebrates were identified to species.
-More cryptic invertebrates were grouped into more coarse assemblages (copepods, gammaridian amphipods) see Appendix 1 for exact groupings.

 2.3 Does location and abiotic environment explain variation in epiphyte and microbial communities living on Zostera?
 A reciprocal transplant experiment.